← Back to Blog

 Key Features to Look For

 Recurring billing lets you set up scheduled payments — monthly retainers, subscription fees, installment plans.
 The system charges the stored card automatically on your schedule.
+You set the amount, frequency (weekly, monthly, quarterly), start date, and end date.
+Failed charges trigger automatic retry and notification.

 Invoicing lets you email professional invoices with a "Pay Now" button.
 The customer clicks, enters their card on a secure hosted page, and the payment processes automatically.
 No phone call needed.
+Reduces your collections effort from days to minutes.

 Tokenization securely stores card information so returning customers can be charged without re-entering their full card number.
 Essential for recurring billing and repeat customers.
+Reduces PCI scope because you never store raw card data.

 Multi-user access lets multiple employees process payments from different computers with individual logins and permission levels.
 Track who processed what and when.
+Restrict refund capabilities to managers only.

 Reporting and exports give you transaction history, batch summaries, and exportable data for accounting and reconciliation.
+QuickBooks and Xero integrations sync payments automatically.

 Unison's Virtual Terminal: PayTrace